TimaBuldzer/TimaBuldzer/README.md

 - :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-- :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I read tech books, watch videos to further my current skills and learn some new stuff.

 - :mailbox:How to reach
   me: [![Linkedin Badge](https://img.shields.io/badge/-Timur-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/timur-masharipov-20b7a1223/)